IT21826740/AI-Image-Generator/README.md

 ## Introduction

 This project is an AI-powered image generator and community showcase platform.
-Users can generate images based on text prompts, share their generated images, and explore popular posts from the community.
-The frontend is built with React and styled-components, and it interacts with a backend API to generate images using OpenAI and manage posts.
+Users can generate images based on text prompts using OpenAI's DALL-E model, share their generated images, and explore popular posts from the community.
+The images are stored using Cloudinary.
+The frontend is built with React and styled-components, and it interacts with a backend API to generate images and manage posts.

 ## Features